KiLJ4EdeN/COVID_WEB/README.md

 # DeepCOVID
 A novel application for covid detection using a deep learning web-service.

+You are free to change the code to use your desired models.

 # Usage:
 ## Download the dataset and unzip the images: